Malak-Mansour/ReproducingFoundationalResult/README.md

 ```

-then in the "new" slice you will test with tcpdump at the router, like we have just been doing
+then in the "new" slice you will test with tcpdump at the router, as we have just been doing

 Router:
 ```
 sudo tcpdump -i ens7
 ```

-make sure we don't see any evidence of segments being "combined"
-then run the same trial (trial 3 for example) 10 times in the "new" slice and keep note of the ss-output results in a document
+Make sure we don't see any evidence of segments being "combined".
+Then run the same trial (trial 3 for example) 10 times in the "new" slice and keep note of the ss-output results in a document.

 # Full code incorporating all methodological issues